gcftaskforce/kdb-api/README.md

 For illustration, refer to the ``fullName`` derived property in [models/Contact](models/Contact.js).
 Note that a function callback is specified using ``get``.
 The ``context`` argument of the callback will have access to both the *Entity* value properties as well as the field definition as specified in [/etc/field-defs.js](/etc/field-defs.js).

 ### Translated Content

+Per client specification, all text fields must be stored and available in all supported languages.
+Supported languages are specified in the array [etc/langs.js](etc/langs.js).

+To accommodate this requirement, models including translated properties support an ```updateTranslation()`` method.

+#### Google Translation

+Per client specification, all text fields must be capable of being Google translated **from** both English and the native language **into** all other supported languages.

 ### Timestamps